Aurum Lucanum Athanor Locke

 Locke's feat relies heavily on her spell selection and model placement.
 You either need to make your opponent spend focus/fury (Such as by attacking a Warcaster/Warlock and having them reduce or transfer), or make sure that you are able to capitalize on your opponent's use of focus/fury.

-You often want to stack Locke's feat tokens to the maximum of three, giving whatever model selected multiple turns of a brilliant defensive buff.
+You often want to stack Locke's feat Catalytic Tokens to the maximum of three, giving that model multiple turns of defensive buff.

 - Jackhammer It's a great spell under most circumstances but you'll want Arc Nodes and Channelers to keep Locke safe.